syncfusion-content/uwp-docs/uwp/Menu/Animation-Support.md

 # Animation Support in UWP Menu (SfMenu)

-The UWP Menu provides various animation types for displaying submenu pop-ups.
+The `SfMenu` provides various animation types for displaying submenu pop-ups.
 The supported animation types are:

 * Fade
 * Slide